speechki-book/speechki-open-api/flows/auto.md

 #### conv_in_progress -> record

-Editors fixed all problems.
-After that they are returning the order to stream.
+Speechki editorial team fixed all the issues and put back the text into the flow.

-Actions which will be started after transition:
+Actions that will be initiated after transition:

 - Recording process

-How makes transition - human
+The transition will be initiated by the Speechki Editorial Team

 ---